Aqib8860/Book-Store/README.md

 # How to Run

 -- Clone The Repo
--- go to the directory
+-- go to the project directory
 -- pip install -r requirements.txt
 -- python manage.py makemigrations
 -- python manage.py migrate